-The artichoke is a beauty.
+The beauty of the artichoke is seemingly never-ending.
 It may vary in color from honeydew to olive tinged with violet and mulberry.
 Its shape fluctuates from that of a cone to a perfectly round globe.
-The first artichoke of the spring is often bound into bunches, still attached to its stem with long languid leaves.
-The artichoke makes for a perfect table setting when put in a mason jar half-filled with water.
-Eventually it will open and display an intensely magenta thistle.
+The first artichokes of the spring is often bound into bunches, still attached to its stem with long languid leaves.
+This vegetable makes for a perfect table setting when put in a glass jar or rustic vase.
+Given some time, it will eventually blossom only to reveal an intensely magenta thistle.

-The best thing about the artichoke are its leaves, particularly when steamed with lemon and served warm in a bowl with olive oil.
+The best thing about the artichoke are its leaves, particularly when steamed with lemon and served warm in a bowl accompanied by extra virgin olive oil.

 - two organic lemons